Hyperbolic $O (N)$ linear sigma model and its mean-field limit: Mean-field limit of invariant Gibbs dynamics

 This concludes the proof of Theorem \ref{THM:conv2}\,(iii).

 \begin{ackno} \rm The authors would like to thank Leonardo Tolomeo and Jiawei Li for helpful discussions.
-They are also grateful to Scot Smith for telling them about the work~\cite{DS}.
+They are also grateful to Scot Smith for telling them about the work~\cite{DS} and would also like to express their sincere gratitude to Rongchan Zhu for asking a question on the convergence rate, which led to an improvement of the main results.
 S.L.~would like to thank the School of Mathematics at the University of Edinburgh for its hospitality, where this manuscript was prepared.
 R.L.~was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 211504053 -- SFB 1060.
 R.L. and S.L. acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.
 R.L. and S.L. were also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 539309657 -- SFB 1720.
-T.O.~was supported by the European Research Council (grant no.~864138 ``SingStochDispDyn") and by the EPSRC Mathematical Sciences Small Grant (grant no.~EP/Y033507/1). \end{ackno}
+T.O.~was supported by the European Research Council (grant no.~864138 ``SingStochDispDyn") and by the EPSRC Mathematical Sciences Small Grant (grant no.~EP/Y033507/1).
+T.O.~also acknowledges support from the NSFC (grant no.~W2531005).